 Practical mechanics

 Timing is flexible as long as the same weekly cadence is kept, with a labeled window for missed doses.
-Early weeks can bring queasiness because gastric emptying slows; smaller, slower meals often feel better as the gut adapts.
-Ready to balance benefits with safety signals that matter?
+Early weeks can bring queasiness because gastric emptying slows; smaller, slower meals often help as the gut adapts.

 Safety Signals to Know